top of page

 For restaurants that depend on entry-level workers, such as dishwashers, bussers, and servers, higher wages can also mean fewer opportunities for young people seeking their first job.
 Many restaurants are still recovering from pandemic-related losses and rising costs of food, utilities, and rent.
 Please help our restaurants small and large and VOTE NO on proposition 1.

-Owner of Fatso's Bar & Grill
+Owner of Swing Wine Bar

 120 State Ave NE #1432